smitinit/Quickbots-AI/readme.md

-# QuickBots AI
+# Quickbots

-**QuickBots AI** is a multi-tenant SaaS platform for creating, configuring, and managing AI-powered chatbots.
+**Quickbots** is a multi-tenant SaaS platform for creating, configuring, and managing AI-powered chatbots.
 This project is currently in **beta**.

 ## 🚀 Features